IIIF/api/source/api/presentation/3.0/index.md

 ##### navDate
 A date that the client can use for navigation purposes when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
 The value _MUST_ be an `xsd:dateTime` literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
 If the exact time is not known, then "00:00:00" _SHOULD_ be used.
 Similarly, the month or day _SHOULD_ be 01 if not known.
 There _MUST_ be at most one `navDate` associated with any given resource.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.

- * A Collection or Manifest _MAY_ have exactly one navigation date associated with it.
+ * A Collection or Manifest _MAY_ have exactly one navigation date associated with it.<br/>
+   Clients _MAY_ render navDate on Collections or Manifests.
- * Other resource types _MUST NOT_ have navigation dates.
+ * Other resource types _MUST NOT_ have navigation dates.<br/>
+   Clients _SHOULD_ ignore navDate on other resource types.

 ``` json-doc
 {"navDate": "2010-01-01T00:00:00Z"}
 ```

-####  3.2.
+###  3.2.
 Rights and Licensing Properties

-__WHERE DO CLIENT REQUIREMENTS LIVE?__

-The following properties ensure that the interests of the owning or publishing institutions are conveyed regardless of the viewing environment, and a client _MUST_ make these properties clearly available to the user.
+The following properties ensure that the interests of the owning or publishing institutions are conveyed regardless of the viewing environment.
 Given the wide variation of potential client user interfaces, it will not always be possible to display all or any of the properties to the user in the client's initial state.
 If initially hidden, the method of revealing them _MUST_ be obvious, such as a button or scroll bar.

 ##### attribution
-Text that _MUST_ be shown when the resource it is associated with is displayed or used.
+Text that must be displayed when the resource it is associated with is displayed or used.
 For example, this could be used to present copyright or ownership statements, or simply an acknowledgement of the owning and/or publishing institution.

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.

- * Any resource type _MAY_ have one or more attribution labels.
+ * Any resource type _MAY_ have one or more attribution labels.<br/>
+   Clients _MUST_ render attribution on every resource type.

 ``` json-doc
 {"attribution": {"en": ["Attribution Text"]}}